-The return on investment (ROI) for Vector's Electricity Distribution Business (EDB) is 5.85%.
-This is lower than the 67th percentile vanilla WACC of 7.19% and the ex-ante ROI of 7.06% generated using the Commission's DPP estimates for that year.
-The key factors depressing the returns are lower actual lines revenues relative to the DPP forecast.
+The return on investment (ROI) for Vector's Electricity Distribution Business (EDB) is 3.67%.
+This is lower than the 67th percentile vanilla WACC of 4.57%.
+The key factors depressing the returns are lower actual revaluation rate, lines revenues and loss on disposals relative to the DPP forecast.